-Patient and public involvement (PPI): Mr David di Mambro is leading our Patient and Public Involvement.
-He has lived experience of kidney cancer and surgery and, supported by our Patient Advisory Group and Kidney Cancer UK charity, brings invaluable experience in guiding the co-production of this application.
+Patient and public involvement (PPI): Mr Dave Ellwood is leading our Patient and Public Involvement.
+He has lived experience of kidney cancer and surgery and, supported by our Patient Advisory Group and Kidney Cancer UK charity, brings invaluable experience.
 Our Patient and Public Involvement (PPI) group will provide advice about the conduct of the trial from a patient perspective and support the research team in development of patient-facing resources and activities to foster participant connectedness with the study.